API Documentation

 To have accurate and not outdated documentation is a challenge.
 The closest you can get, is when your running- or tested code is the documentation.

 And this is what we do here!
-Together with the Simulations you get the most accurate documentation possible without having too much work.
+Together with the Simulations and the Workers you get the most accurate documentation possible without having too much work.

 Getting Started